Keeping your kids motivated to read is super challenging. But there are tons of great (and often FREE) ways to grow a love of reading.

 Sometimes, you and the kids are all gamed out.
 When that happens, turn to individual projects.
 All of these ideas can be used across all grades, with more adult guidance for the smallest readers.

 Another fun one is to illustrate a scene or design your own cover.
 Often, the covers of our beloved books are a little out of date, or the best scene in the novel doesn’t have a picture.
-For this, students are limited only by their imaginations and understanding of the story.
+For this, you are limited only by their imaginations!